VITA-Group/SS-GCNs/README.md

 ## Citation

-If you are use this code for you research, please cite our paper.
+If you use this code for you research, please cite our paper.

 ```
-TBD
+@article{you2020does,
+  title={When Does Self-Supervision Help Graph Convolutional Networks?},
+  author={You, Yuning and Chen, Tianlong and Wang, Zhangyang and Shen, Yang},
+  journal={arXiv preprint arXiv:2006.09136},
+  year={2020}
+}
 ```